 The gifts of the addict archetype include a strong inner ability to break free of destructive habits.
 Any time you say “no” to a seductive dark craving, you are employing the power of the addict.
 Saying “no” can bring a deep sense of empowerment that reinforces the truth that you are stronger and bigger than the addiction.
 Self-discipline is the main benefit of the addict in the light aspect.

 The addict in the light aspect is humble.
-She understands that she has faults and that she must keep an eye on her dark self.
-She is fearless in taking inventory of her wrongdoings.
-The light side of the addict holds the power of self-forgiveness.
 Her humility cultivates a living sobriety that makes every day brighter and more awe-inspiring.
 The humility of the addict helps her be less judgmental and more compassionate towards the imperfections of others.

 Rather than reinforcing a sense of lack, the light side of the addict helps nurture feelings of satisfaction with the life you’ve been given.
 The light aspect of the addict can help you find the wonders of your life that fill and light you up naturally.